AndrewJBateman/ionic-angular-stock-data/README.md

 ## :cool: Features

 * ng2-charts has 10 types of charts: line, bar, doughnut, radar, pie, polarArea, bubble, scatter, dynamic & financial.
 In this app the user can choose between line (default) and bar charts.
-* updated to latest Ionic 5 & Angular 11, no vulnerabilities

 ## :clipboard: Status & To-do list

 * Status: Working.
+Updated juune 2021.
 Passes linting.
 * To-do: develop into a more complex app.
 Add inputs for more variables such as start and end dates for history.

 ## :clap: Inspiration